Refer back to our dictionary when you're unsure about a word or phrase

 Emojis can have lots of different meanings and most of the time children and young people will use them innocently.
 However, they might sometimes use them to discuss inappropriate things.

-If you see your child using these emojis, it doesn’t necessarily mean they’re using them in the ways described below.
+If you see a pupil using these emojis, it doesn’t necessarily mean they’re using them in the ways described below.

 Emojis change their meanings over time and can mean different things, depending on the context.